 Stir to combine and then top with ice and club soda.

-The Fresh Mango Mojito is sweet and super refreshing (I LOVE the taste of fresh mint in it).
+This Fresh Mango Mojito is sweet and super refreshing.
 It’s perfect for a summer day!

 Fresh Mango Mojitos

 For the mango purée: